 Students interested in business should be aware that a high-quality liberal arts education provides excellent preparation for the business world.
-For those students who wish to incorporate into their academic program some specific preparation for a career in business, Wabash offers the Business Sequence, a collection of courses selected for their relevance to business.
+For those students who wish to incorporate into their academic program some specific preparation for a career in business, Wabash offers the Business Minor, a collection of courses selected for their relevance to business.
 These courses consist of the following:

 - Economics 101 – Principles of Economics (1 credit, offered every semester)

 - Economics 251 – The Economic Approach with Microsoft Excel (1/2 credit, offered fall semester)

 - Economics 262 – Financial Institutions and Markets (1 credit, offered Spring semester, NOTE: ECO262 does not count toward Economics major) (Economics 361 – Corporate Finance or Economics 362 – Money and Banking can substitute)

 - Accounting 201 – Financial Accounting (1 credit, offered Fall semester)

 - Accounting 202 – Managerial Accounting (1 credit, offered Spring semester) (Accounting 301 can susbstitute)

 - English 411 – Business and Technical Writing (1 credit, offered Spring semester, juniors and seniors only) (English 410 - or English 302 can substitute)